tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 When you modify your repository in any way, you need to keep Git up-to-date of any changes you make -- this does not take place automatically.
 Telling Git what has changed allows you to keep your local index updated.
 The list of files stored within the local index is then used to perform your next *commit*, which we'll be discussing in the next step.
 To keep Git informed, several Git commands let you update the local index.
 Three of the commands are near identical to those that were discussed in the [Unix Crash Course](#section-unix-commands) (e.g. `cp`, `mv`), save for the addition of a `git` prefix.

-* The first command `git add` allows you to request Git to add a particular file to the next commit for you.
-A common newcomer mistake is to assume that `git add` is used for adding new files to your repository only -- *this is not the case.
-You must tell Git what modified files you wish to commit, too.* The command is invoked by typing `git add <filename>`, where `<filename>` is the name of the file you wish to add to your next commit.
+* The first command `git add` allows you to request Git to add a particular file to *staging* for the next commit.
+For any file that you wish to include in version control -- whether it is new or updated, you must `git add` it.
+The command is invoked by typing `git add <filename>`, where `<filename>` is the name of the file you wish to add to your next commit.
 Multiple files and directories can be added with the command `git add .` -- [**but be careful with this**](http://stackoverflow.com/a/16969786).
 * `git mv` performs the same function as the Unix `mv` command -- it moves files.
 The only difference between the two is that `git mv` updates the local index for you before moving the file.
 Specify the filename with the syntax `git mv <current_filename> <new_filename>`.
 For example, with this command, you can move files to a different directory within your repository.
 This will be reflected in your next commit.
 The command is also used to rename files -- from the current filename to the new.
 * `git cp` allows you to make a copy of a file or directory while adding references to the new files into the local index for you.
 The syntax is the same as `git mv` above where the filename or directory name is specified thus: `git cp <current_filename> <copied_filename>`.
 * The command `git rm` adds a file or directory delete request into the local index.
 While the `git rm` command does not delete the file straight away, the requested file or directory is removed from your filesystem and the Git repository upon the next commit.
 The syntax is similar to the `git add` command, where a filename can be specified thus: `git rm <filename>`.
 Note that you can add a large number of requests to your local index in one go, rather than removing each file manually.
 For example, `git rm -rf media/` creates delete requests in your local index for the `media/` directory.
 The `r` switch enables Git to *recursively* remove each file within the `media/` directory, while `f` allows Git to *forcibly* remove the files.
 Check out the [Wikipedia page](http://en.wikipedia.org/wiki/Rm_(Unix)) on the `rm` command for more information.